mohammedowais36/Hands-on-with-Pandas/README.md

-# Project-on-Pandas
+# Hands-on with Pandas (Python)
-The project involves exploring, Analyzing, and manipulating data using Pandas- a Python library used for working with datasets.
+Pandas is an open-source Python library designed to deal with data analysis and data manipulation.
+Wherein Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
+This project involves exploring data, analyzing data, manipulating data, intelligent data alignment, and integrated handling of missing data i.e. gaining automatic label-based alignment in computations and easily manipulating messy data into an orderly form.
+Another library used in this project is NumPy, which is a library for Python that adds support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.